dbeck/dbeck.github.io/_posts/2016-01-18-Scalesmall-W8-W10-Elixir-Tuples-Maps-and-ETS.markdown

 end
 ```

 I omitted minute and second because hour illustrates my point.
 With a bit of pattern matching I could reuse the validation code from the `MyDate` module.
 This bit of pattern matching is a pain.
 It introduces coupling between the structure of the module and its users.
-Furthermore, more levels of nesting makes the code unreadable.
+Furthermore, more levels of nesting the data types would make the code unreadable.
 Also, if I rename a member or add new members, such as a `year` to MyDate, then I need to update:

 - the `is_valid` macro in `MyDate`
 - all patterns where I extracted the fields